Qbeast-io/qbeast-spark/CONTRIBUTING.md

 <br/>

+# Versioning

+Here are some rules on versioning the qbeast-spark project that must be applied before a new version is released.

+## post 0.6.0 release

+If the current version is 0.y.z, these rules must be applied for a new release:
+- 0.y.z+1 for a bugfix only release
+- 0.z+1.0 for a new feature(s) release
+- 0.y.z-rcN for release candidates, N being a positive integer

+## post 1.0.0 release

+We'll apply Semantic Versioning rules as defined at (semver.org)[https://semver.org].

+## Snapshots

+Snapshots can be made available for internal and test purposes.
+In this case the versioning to be applied is: <new-version-number>-SNAPSHOT-<short-commit-sha>

+Example: 0.6.2-SNAPSHOT-badfbadf

 # Community Values

 The following are the refined values that our community has developed in order to promote continuous improvement of our projects and peers.